-Next, Fig.(\ref{fig:eta_perpen}), (\ref{fig:eta_para}) and (\ref{fig:eta_hall}) demonstrate the $\frac{eB}{T^2}$ dependence of normalized shear viscosity components $\frac{\eta_{\perp}}{\eta}$, $\frac{\eta_{\parallel}}{\eta}$ and $\frac{\eta_{\times}}{\eta}$ at $\mu=0.002~eV$ (in milli electron Volt range), from where a percentage changes can be noticed.
-We have chosen $\mu=0.002~eV$ to zoom in non-zero Hall component, which become zero at $\mu=0$ due to cancellation of electron and hole contribution.
-Through a simple mathematical analysis, when $\tau_c=\tau_B$, parallel and perpendicular component will get $50\%$ and $80\%$ reduction and Hall component becomes maximum.
+Next, Fig.(\ref{fig:eta_perpen}), (\ref{fig:eta_para}) and (\ref{fig:eta_hall}) demonstrate the $\frac{eB}{T^2}$ dependence of normalized shear viscosity components $\frac{\eta_{\perp}}{\eta}$, $\frac{\eta_{\parallel}}{\eta}$ and $\frac{\eta_{\times}}{\eta}$ at $\mu=0.002~eV$ (in milli-electron Volt range), from where a percentage changes can be noticed.
+We have chosen $\mu=0.002~eV$ to zoom in on the non-zero Hall component, which becomes zero at $\mu=0$ due to the cancellation of electron and hole contributions.
+Through a simple mathematical analysis, when $\tau_c=\tau_B$, the parallel and perpendicular components will get $50\%$ and $80\%$ reduction, and the Hall component becomes maximum.
 From Fig.(\ref{fig:eta_perpen}) and (\ref{fig:eta_para}), we notice that for NRHD case, we don't see any impact of magnetic field within the range $\frac{eB}{T^2}=0-10^7$ as we get $\eta_{\parallel} \approx \eta_{\perp}$ $\approx$ $\eta$.
 Beyond this range $(eB>10^7 ~T^2)$, we can get the anisotropy $(\eta_{\parallel} \neq \eta_{\perp})$ of shear viscosity tensor and with magnetic field strength viscosity components are reduced by following a ranking $\eta_{\perp} < \eta_{\parallel} < \eta$.
-So, there is a threshold values of $eB$ in terms of $T^2$ unit, beyond which impact of magnetic field can be noticed and anisotropy property in shear viscosity tensor will be built.
+So, there is a threshold value of $eB$ in terms of $T^2$ units, beyond which the impact of the magnetic field can be noticed, and an anisotropy property in the shear viscosity tensor will be built.
 These threshold values of GHD and URHD are different ($\frac{eB}{T^2} \approx 10^5$ and $10$ respectively).
-Hall viscosity component will be maximum near these threshold values for different cases.
-Using Eqs.(\ref{NRtauB}), (\ref{GtauB}), (\ref{URtauB}) and Eqs.( \ref{tauc_GHD_URHD}) (\ref{tauc_NRHD}), we can get the order of magnetic field strength, required for maximum Hall viscosity.\\
+The Hall viscosity component will be maximum near these threshold values for different cases.
+Using Eqs.~(\ref{NRtauB}), (\ref{GtauB}), (\ref{URtauB}) and Eqs.~( \ref{tauc_GHD_URHD}) (\ref{tauc_NRHD}), we can get the order of magnetic field strength, required for maximum Hall viscosity.\\

 For NRHD case,

 For GHD case,

 For URHD case,